-Note: Metrics shown as of and for the period ending December 31, 2022.
+Note: Metrics shown as of and for the period ending March 31, 2023.

-- See appendix for a full description of capitalized terms and a reconciliation of non-GAAP metrics. - Based on Annualized Straight-line Rent as of December 31, 2022. - 3.
-Based on Annualized Straight-line Rent and on ratings information as of December 31, 2022.
-Includes both actual investment grade ratings of the tenant or guaranter, if available, or implied investment grade ratings, which includes ratings of the tenant's parent (regardless of whether or not the parent has guaranteed the tenant's obligation under the lease) or lease guarantor.
+- See appendix for a full description of capitalized terms and a reconciliation of non-GAAP metrics.
+Portfolio Occupancy as of December 31, 2022 was 93.7%. - Based on Annualized Straight-line Rent as of March 31, 2023. - 3.
+Based on Annualized Straight-line Rent and on ratings information as of March 31, 2023.
+For our purposes, includes both actual investment grade ratings of the tenant or guarantor, if available, or implied investment grade ratings, which includes ratings of the tenant's parent (regardless of whether or not the parent has guaranteed the tenant's obligation under the lease) or lease guarantor.
 See appendix for a full description of Investment Grade.
-RTL's top 20 tenants were 52.6% actual and 8.6% implied Investment Grade rated. - 4.
-Represents the contract purchase price and excludes acquisition costs which are capitalized per GAAP.
-The acquisition costs for acquisitions completed during the year ended December 31, 2022, were \$97.1 million. - 5.
+RTL's top 20 tenants were 55.7% actual and 7.9% implied Investment Grade rated. - 4.
+Leasing Pipelline data as of May 1, 2023.
 Assumes executed leases commence and signed LOIs lead to definitive leases on their contemplated terms, which is not assured.